Shanghai trade zone publishes restrictions for foreign investment

 The negative list for the Shanghai FTZ is composed of hundreds of line-item restrictions in 16 major industrial categories, ranging from culture to hydropower to telecommunications, many of which trade partners argue China committed to opening up long ago when it was allowed to join the World Trade Organization.

-For example, foreign firms are still banned from investing in China’s tightly controlled media organizations; from publishing newspapers, magazines or books; and from producing electronic publications.
+For example, foreign firms are still banned from investing in China’s tightly controlled media organisations; from publishing newspapers, magazines or books; and from producing electronic publications.

 Similarly, they are banned from setting up internet cafes, conducting gambling businesses or opening pornographic venues, according to the list.